Fabrizio Castori

-Fabrizio Castori (born 11 July 1954) is an Italian football coach, currently in charge of club Südtirol.
+Fabrizio Castori (born 11 July 1954) is an Italian professional football manager who recently managed club Südtirol.

 Career

 Castori was born in San Severino Marche but grew up in Tolentino.
 He started his coaching career in 1980 at the age of 26 as head coach of the Seconda Categoria team Belfortese from Belforte del Chienti.
 Initially a boss for amateur teams, having spent three seasons in Seconda Categoria (second-lowest division in Italian football) and three others in Prima Categoria, he led a Promozione team, Cerreto, to reach Serie D in 1990 (there was no Eccellenza division at that time).
 From 1992 to 1998 Castori coached Eccellenza team Tolentino leading them to Serie C2.

 In 1998-1999, he won a Serie D league and a Scudetto Dilettanti with Lanciano.
 After a poor Serie C1 season with Castel di Sangro, he returned to Lanciano in 2000 and immediately won the Serie C2 league.
 He stayed at Lanciano until 2003.